10 Top Tips for Feeding Birds in Winter

-Cold weather and lots of snow can be very tough on birds but you can help by following these winter bird feeding tips.
+Cold weather and lots of snow can be very tough on birds.
+But you can help your feathered friends by following these winter bird feeding tips.

 As you likely already know, the winter months can be very difficult for our birds.
 The cold weather requires them to eat much more to stay warm and the snow makes it more difficult for them to actually find the food they need.
-This means that winter bird feeding is important for many bird’s survival.
-By following these tips, you’ll be helping your backyard birds survive this winter.
+By following these tips, you’ll be helping your backyard birds survive and thrive this winter.

 When feeding your birds in winter, some foods are better than others.
 It’s very important for the birds to be able to quickly refuel in the morning after a cold night.
 With this in mind, I suggest offering foods like peanut pieces and sunflower chips.
 These foods are high in the fats the birds need and are very easy for a bird to quickly eat with little effort.